-2.- Beyond the Ethnic/Civic Dichotomy
+2. Beyond the Ethnic/Civic Dichotomy

 The task of developing a new conception of the nation is motivated by the desire to overcome the distinction between the ethnic and the exclusively civic conceptions of the nation.
 This dichotomy prevails in most contemporary works on nationalism.2 I wish to develop a conception which departs from both views.
-Although my own account is also a civic one, I would criticize the traditional exclusively civic approach on many important aspects.
-In this section, I shall explain why there is an urgent need to develop a concept that goes beyond the dichotomy.
+Although my own account is also a civic one, I would criticize the traditional exclusively civic approach in many important aspects.
+In this section, I explain why there is an urgent need to develop a concept that goes beyond the dichotomy.

 The exclusively civic definition of the nation is associated with the name of Ernest Renan.3 According to that view, the nation is a sovereign state founded upon the will of the people.
 This conception manifested itself during the French Revolution, and it is based on the idea that a nation is a free association of individuals.
 It is, as Renan puts it, a daily plebiscite.
 Individuals give themselves a state and the state makes up the nation.
-This view emphasizes the subjective component of the nation since it underlines the importance of willing individuals, and it is very often interpreted within the framework of an individualistic use of the word 'nation'.
-We are able to talk about the ethnic nation, the exclusively civic (or political) nation, the purely cultural nation, the diaspora nation and the sociopolitical nation.
+This view emphasizes the subjective component of the nation since it underlines the importance of willing individuals, and it is very often interpreted within the framework of an individualistic political philosophy, because it very often gives an absolute priority to the individuals over the group.4